anidev/frc-driverstation/README.md

 given frequency (default 50.0Hz).

 FRC-DriverStation-PC is the driver station implementation for PC.
 It uses the classes in Common and builds a GUI around it.
-The GUI is powered by Swing, currently using the Nimbus L&F. To compile, forms.jar (for FormLayout) and JNA libraries (jna.jar, platform.jar) must be in the build path.
+The GUI is powered by Swing, using the Nimbus L&F. It uses the JGoodies FormLayout for laying out certain GUI components.
+FormLayout is included in this repository and is automatically used by Maven when building.

+FRC-Netconsole-PC contains the GUI-related classes for Netconsole.
+It generates the standalone netconsole JAR file, and is used by FRC-DriverStation-PC to provide an embedded Netconsole panel.

 FRC-DriverStation-Android is the driver station implementation for Android.
 It also uses the classes in Common and builds an Android app around it.
 The app is targeted for 4.1.2 Jellybean (API 16) and has compliance down to 2.3.3 Gingerbread